The Cook, the Thief, His Wife & Her Lover: Critical reception

 The film received generally positive reviews from critics.
-On Rotten Tomatoes, it holds an 86% rating based on 49 reviews, with an average rating of 7.60/10.
+On Rotten Tomatoes, it holds an 87% rating based on 52 reviews, with an average rating of 7.60/10.
 The site's consensus states: "This romantic crime drama may not be to everyone's taste, but The Cook, the Thief, His Wife & Her Lover is an audacious, powerful film."
 The film received a score of 62 on Metacritic based on reviews from 23 critics, indicating "generally favorable reviews".

 Roger Ebert of the Chicago Sun-Times gave the film four out of four stars, noting that the film's raw emotion and violent interpersonal conflict was a departure from Greenaway's typically cerebral and intellectual films.

 Soundtrack

-The Cook, the Thief, His Wife & Her Lover is the twelfth album release by Michael Nyman and the ninth to feature the Michael Nyman Band.
+The Cook, the Thief, His Wife & Her Lover is the twelfth album released by Michael Nyman and the ninth to feature the Michael Nyman Band.
 The album includes the first commercially released recording of Nyman's composition "Memorial".

 There is some music not included on the soundtrack album: the love theme for Michael and Georgina, which is "Fish Beach" from Drowning by Numbers, the song performed as a show in the restaurant, sung by actress and singer Flavia Brilli, or a doubly pulsed variation of "Memorial" that occurs about halfway through the film.
 Edits of "Memorial" appear throughout the film, with the entire twelve-minute movement accompanying the final scene and end credits, but one variation is uniquely created for the film.

-References to Flemish Baroque painting

-The filming is inspired by Flemish Baroque painting as Peter Paul Rubens or Anthony van Dyck.
-The Banquet of the Officers of the St George Militia Company in 1616, a painting by Frans Hals, appears on the restaurant wall.